 Enjoy a short paddle on the Bronx River with the Bronx River Alliance and experience the beauty of this reclaimed local gem, home to an incredible variety of fish, birds, and even beavers!
-The Alliance works toward the conservation of the river as an ecological, economic, and community resource.

 The Bronx River Alliance serves as a coordinated voice for the river and works in harmonious partnership to protect, improve and restore the Bronx River corridor so that it can be a healthy ecological, recreational, educational and economic resource for the communities through which the river flows.
 The Alliance works in close partnership with the New York City Department of Parks & Recreation to achieve these goals.

 November 3 & 10; 11 a.m. – 4 p.m.